-The Victoria College recognizes that alcoholism and drug dependency are "illnesses" and will provide information to any employee or student seeking assistance when behavioral problems begin to affect an employee's work or a student's academic performance and these appear to be the result of drug or alcohol abuse.
-The individual may be referred to Counseling Services for information on Drug/Alcohol and/or to local community professionals and service agencies.
-Employees may be allowed to use accumulated leave for the purpose of treatment or rehabilitation.
-Benefits eligible employees may contact the Human Resources Department for information on the behavioral health coverage that is included in the employee health plan.
+The College recognizes that alcoholism and drug dependency are illnesses and will provide information to any employee or student seeking assistance when behavioral problems begin to affect an employee's work or a student's academic performance and these appear to be the result of drug or alcohol abuse.
+The individual may be referred to Counseling Services for information on illegal drugs and alcohol and/or to local community professionals including Citizens Medical Center Alcohol Drug Recovery Program, Charter Hospital, AA, Al-anon, Victory Outreach, P-DAP, Narcotics Anonymous, or ACAD (self-help).
+Employees or students shall not be discriminated against because they are known to have had problems and sought counseling.
+Employees may utilize leave in accordance with College Leave Policies to seek treatment/or rehabilitation for drug and/or alcohol abuse.
 The employee or student shall be responsible for any cost and/or fees incurred for professional services.
-Information or medical records provided the college by an employee or student concerning a personal diagnosis or treatment will be kept confidential
+Information or medical records provided the College by an employee or student concerning a personal diagnosis or treatment will be kept strictly confidential.